Cognitive Comparability and the Limits of Governance: Evaluating Authority Under Radical Capability Asymmetry: Theoretical foundations

 \citet{dahl1989democracy} provides the most sustained modern critique of ``guardianship'': the claim that a class of superior knowers should govern.
 Dahl argues that the demands on the knowledge and virtue of guardians are practically impossible to satisfy and that, empirically, no identifiable group has demonstrated the requisite competence.
 A superintelligent entity might appear to meet the epistemic requirements Dahl identifies as unachievable for humans, forcing a direct confrontation with whether the guardianship critique rests on contingent human limitations or on structural features of governance itself. \citet{brennan2016against} makes the contemporary case for epistocracy, arguing that voters' demonstrated incompetence justifies restricting political participation; a superintelligent agent would represent the epistocratic argument carried to its logical extreme.

 Fiduciary theory takes a different approach. \citet{foxdecent2011sovereignty} argues that the state's authority derives from its fiduciary relationship with its people, grounding authority in obligation rather than consent or epistemic superiority. \citet{criddle2016fiduciaries} extend this framework to international law.
 Fiduciary governance does not require that the governed choose their fiduciary; it requires that the agent act in their interest and that the arrangement remain revocable.
-This makes fiduciary theory the most theoretically hospitable framework for bounded AI governance, though its practical implementation requires the very oversight and revocation capacity that capability asymmetry threatens.
+This makes fiduciary theory the most theoretically hospitable framework for bounded AI governance, though practical implementation depends on the oversight and revocation capacity that capability asymmetry directly threatens.

 Republican political theory raises a different concern. \citet{pettit1997republicanism} defines freedom as non-domination: the absence of any agent's \textit{capacity} for arbitrary interference, regardless of whether that capacity is exercised.
 Under this standard, even a perfectly benevolent superintelligent governor constitutes a source of domination if citizens lack effective contestatory control. \citet{pettit2012peoples} specifies that state coercion avoids domination only when citizens enjoy ``equally shared control'' over those in power, a condition that is difficult to satisfy when the agent radically outperforms those it governs.